railsbridge/organizing/README.md

 ## GitHub ProTips™

 #### Emoji
 All these cool pictures (like :neckbeard:, :nail_care:, :rat:, and :space_invader: ) are the [Emoji](http://en.wikipedia.org/wiki/Emoji) font.
-To insert emoji into your comments, type the name of the emoji, surrounded by colons. `:dolphin:` will become :dolphin: when the mardown is rendered.
+To insert emoji into your comments, type the name of the emoji, surrounded by colons. `:dolphin:` will become :dolphin: when the markdown is rendered.
 Check out the [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/) for the names of all the Emoji!

 #### Email and Notifications
 If you've turned off your GitHub notifications, you won't be notified when people mention you or respond to you on issues.
 If you hate getting email, you can always check your [notifications](https://github.com/notifications) page.
 Check your notification settings [here](https://github.com/settings/notifications).